cXiaof/maptalks.autoadsorb/README.md

 autoAdsorb.setDistance(20)
 autoAdsorb.needCtrl(true)

-// If you want to use when drawing with DrawTool, you should bind the layer which you draw on. autoAdsorb.setLayer(layer)
+// Use when drawing with DrawTool, you should bind the layer which you draw on. autoAdsorb.setLayer(layer)
 // If DrawTool is on map already, Autoadsorb will bindDrawTool auto.
 If not, you should do bindDrawTool after. autoAdsorb.bindDrawTool(drawTool)

-// If you want to use when editing one geometry, you should bind the geometry. autoAdsorb.setGeometry(geometry)
+// Use when editing one geometry, you should bind the geometry. autoAdsorb.setGeometry(geometry)

+// Capture geos on more layers. autoAdsorb.setAssistGeosLayer(['v1', 'v2'])
 ```

 ## API Reference